 We have no issued patents for our RediTrex, Omeclamox-Pak and Kristalose products.
-We have patent applications relating to our ifetroban products pending with the USPTO.
+We have multiple granted patents relating to our ifetroban products and patent applications pending with the USPTO.

 COMPETITION

 The pharmaceutical industry is characterized by intense competition and rapid innovation.
 Our continued success in developing and commercializing pharmaceutical products will depend, in part, upon our ability to compete against existing and future products in our target markets.
 Competitive factors directly affecting our markets include but are not limited to: